 We are based in Co.
 Cork, Ireland.

 Bealtaine aims to be a space in which voices can speak freely without fear, a store of differing views that can act like a rebuttal to the sometimes confusing, irreverent world we live in.
-Bealtaine is a compilation of the work of cutting-edge artists from all different backgrounds and communities.
+We welcome submissions from artists of all backgrounds and nationalities and would be particularly interested in submissions from people who are from underrepresented or minority groups, BIPOC, Traveller, or working class backgrounds, and of all ages.
 We make it our mission to deliver the very best of Irish writing and art, which can strike us with unmistakable urgency, statement, and sentiment.

 We take submissions from all over the world, but we especially value submissions which can capture the modern Irish verve.
 We’re looking for submissions from people who are unafraid to push the boundaries of art, and in return we will endeavour to give your voice a home.